aditya-upadhye/hashnode-backup/ckw0m9rm4004hs1s1drrp4vng.md

 ### V. Terms related to Git and GitHub
 #### 1) repository
-You can think of repository as a folder.
+You can think of repository as a folder/directory.
 But this is not a normal folder.
 This is a folder that can be tracked by **Git**.

 #### 2) staging area
 This is the area where your files start being tracked by Git.